ride-share-market/devops/docs/docker/README.md

 ### Kernel Upgrade

-Issue: All images and containers disappeared after host kernel upgrade
+Issue: All images and containers disappeared after host reboot into an upgraded/new kernel.

 Solution: Inside the VM install the aufs kernel module that docker requires but can be lost during kernel upgrades.

-Not sure why the package manager misses this dependency.
+*Not sure why the package manager misses this dependency*.

+Option 1: Before reboot

+- Install the linux-image-extra package for the new (to be rebooted into) kernal
+- `sudo apt-get -y install linux-image-extra-3.xx.x-xx-generic`

+Option 2: After reboot

 - `sudo apt-get -y install linux-image-extra-$(uname -r)`
 - `sudo init 6`